Elton John rebukes Russia's anti-gay law, cites Moscow visit

 According to a transcript published on his government's website, Medvedev said Russian gays are not complaining about the law or its effects on the way they are treated.

-"Speaking honestly, I have not seen a single appeal, even on the Internet, from representatives of sexual minorities in which they say that their rights are being infringed upon," he said.
+"Speaking honestly, I have not seen a single appeal, even on the Internet, from representives of sexual minorities in which they say that their rights are being infringed upon," he said.

 Putin has addressed the controversy around the law with journalists several times in the past weeks ahead of next month's Winter Olympic Games in the Black Sea resort of Sochi, a showcase that Russia hopes will burnish its image abroad.